zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/type-configuration.md

 +----------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------+
 |[HasOne](/configuration/fluent-api/hasone-method)                     |Specifies the One end of a relationship
 +----------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------+
-|[Ignore](/configuration/fluent-api/ignore-method)                |Denotes that the entity should be omitted from mapping
+|[Ignore](/configuration/fluent-api/ignore-method)                |Denotes that the entity should be omitted from the mapping
 +----------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------+
 |[ToTable](/configuration/fluent-api/totable-method)                   |Specifies the database table that the entity should be mapped to
 +----------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------+